Installomator/Installomator/MDM/Jamf/ReadMe.md

 `zz_Quit_SwiftDialog`

-Parameter 4: `\var\log\dialog.log` (the swiftDialog command file, this has to be the same value as parameter 4 in the first script)
+Parameter 4: `/var/log/dialog.log` (the swiftDialog command file, this has to be the same value as parameter 4 in the first script)

 Then setup the remainder of the Jamf Policy to your needs.
 This works best with Self Service policies.